MBeyens/pyAmpli/README.md

 pyAmpli: an amplicon-based variant filter pipeline for targeted enriched resequencing data (2017), doi:
 ```

+## Content
+ 1) Installation
+ 2) Getting started on example data
+ 3) Getting started on your own data
+ 4) What it does?
+ 5) References

 ## Installation
 #### Fully functional on Ubuntu 14.04.4 LTS platform with Python v2.7.6